abhishektripathi24/platform-setup/linux/README.md

         # Get the UUID of the device.
         sudo blkid

-        # Append the following like in /etc/fstab
+        # Append the following line in /etc/fstab
         sudo vim /etc/fstab
         UUID=<UUID of the device>  /data  xfs  defaults,nofail  0  2